andrewjrobinson/lscc_docs/docs/tutorials/hpc/index.md

 Where XXX is the actual node number you were allocated (See task 3.4).

-You are now connected from your computer to lims-hpc-m which is connected to lims-hpc-X.
+You are now connected from your computer to barcoo which is connected to barcooXXX.

 ```text
 +---------------+            +------------+            +------------+